imAsparky/django-cookiecutter/docs/source/tutorials/tutorial-create-django-project.rst

     pip install --upgrade pip

-You will see something like this in your CLI.
+You will see something similar to this in your CLI.

 .. code-block:: cmd